WheteThunger/AlwaysLootableTurrets/README.md

 ## Permissions

-- `lootablepoweredturrets.owner` -- Turrets deployed by players with this permission can be looted while powered.
+- `alwayslootableturrets.owner` -- Turrets deployed by players with this permission can be looted while powered.
 Not required if the plugin is configured with `RequireOwnerPermission` set to `false` (default).

 ## Configuration